NateFJF/atomic-spa/README.md

 During the initial UI planning phase, I studied the provided mock-up to break down the interface into atomic levels.
 This process helped guide the structure of the application.

-Below are the visual segmentations that correspond to each level in Atomic Design:
+Below are the visual depictions that correspond to each level in Atomic Design:

 #### 🧱 Atoms (e.g., Text, Button, Icons)